Jump to

 Polishing the details

 On the Create New Device screen, I opted for a dropdown menu to select the device type instead of the two check boxes seen in the sketches.
 Using a dropdown menu wouldn’t restrict device types to just gateways or temperature sensors and would allow us the option to include a variety of devices as needed.
-It would also be much easier to use with bulky gloves on.

 Conclusions & Takeaways